Traffic Lights

 Flashing Yellow Arrow

-A flashing yellow arrow means that you are allowed to turn, but must do so carefully.
-Oncoming traffic will face a green light and have the right-of-way.
-Yield to oncoming traffic and pedestrians.
+A flashing yellow arrow means that you can turn, but must do it carefully.
+Oncoming cars will have a green light and go first so you should be cautious and give way to those vehicles and people walking.

 Green Arrow